kilofox/kohana/system/guide/kohana/mvc/views.md

 # Creating View Files

 View files are stored in the `views` directory of the [filesystem](files).
-You can also create sub-directories within the `views` directory to organize your files.
+You can also create subdirectories within the `views` directory to organize your files.
 All the following examples are reasonable view files:

     APPPATH/views/home.php
     APPPATH/views/pages/about.php